Svetolik Jakšić

-Svetolik Jakšić (22 March 1868 in Čačak, Principality of Serbia – 26 March 1928 in Berlin, Germany) was a diplomat, journalist and publicist.
+Svetolik Jakšić (22 March 1868 – 26 March 1928) was a diplomat, journalist and publicist.

 Biography

-He was born in Čačak, to mother Anka born Milijanović from Čačak and father Marko Jakšić, born in a village called Jezera na Durmitor, a lawyer.
+He was born in Čačak, Principality of Serbia, to mother Anka born Milijanović from Čačak and father Marko Jakšić, born in a village called Jezera na Durmitor, a lawyer.
 The family moved to Valjevo in the mid-1870s.
 He finished elementary school in Čačak, high school in Užice, Belgrade and Valjevo.
-He graduated from the Visoka škola in Belgrade in 1892.
+He graduated from the Velika škola in Belgrade in 1892.

 After school, he began working in the diplomatic service, where he progressed from clerk to consul general.
 In 1892, he began working as a clerk in the Serbian embassy in Berlin, where he remained for the next three years.
 Thanks to Ivo Pavlović, at that time the charge d'affaires in Berlin managed to enter the highest Berlin society.

 He then returned to Belgrade, where he became the deputy head of propaganda at the Ministry of Foreign Affairs and the head of the Consular Department of that ministry.
 After that, he was the Consul General in Skopje and the Vice Consul in Bitola.
 At the end, he was the secretary of the embassy in Constantinople, where he remained for a full three years and during that time edited the "Constantinople Herald", at that time the only Serbian newspaper in the Ottoman Empire.

 For political reasons, in 1902 he was transferred from Constantinople to the Ministry of the Interior and appointed chief of Pozarevac.
 Shortly afterwards, he resigned from the civil service and devoted himself to journalism.